nitinshueran/java/README.md

            1. --key-name(mandatory): Key name to be removed, this will throw error if you try to remove an active key.
            2. --topic(mandatory): Topic name for which key will be removed.
 ```
- Sample commands, with various combinations of mandatory and optional arguments, to create key with `--load` action
+ Sample commands, with various combinations of mandatory and optional arguments, to remove key with `--load` action
  ```
  - java -jar overview-document-cmd-{version}.jar --load --remove-key --key-name=1 --topic=ABC_D_T1
  - java -jar overview-document-cmd-{version}.jar --load --name=overview-document-sample-name --remove-key --key-name=1 --topic=ABC_D_T1